bolcom/hive_compared_bq/README.md

 Sha queries were done and no differences where found: the tables hive_sluangsay.hive_compared_bq_table and bigQuery_bidwh2.hive_compared_bq_table are equal!
 ```

-The first 2 lines describe the first step of the algorithm (see the explanation of the algorithm later), and we see that 'rowkey' is the column that is here used to perform the "Group By" operations.
+The first 2 lines describe the first step of the algorithm (see the explanation of the algorithm later), and we see that `rowkey` is the column that is here used to perform the `Group By` operations.<br/>
-Then, the next 2 lines show the second step: we count the number of rows for each value of 'rowkey'.
-In that case, those values match for the 2 tables.
+Then, the next 2 lines show the second step: we count the number of rows for each value of `rowkey`.
+In that case, those values match for the 2 tables.<br/>
 Finally, we do the extensive computation of the SHAs for all the columns and rows of the 2 tables.
-At the end, the script tells us that our 2 tables are identical.
+At the end, the script tells us that our 2 tables are identical.<br/>
 We can also check the returns value of the script: it is 0, which means no differences.

 #### Case of number of rows not matching

-The first difference that can be observed is that the number of rows associated to (at least) one GroupBy value does not match between the 2 tables.
+The first difference that can be observed is that the number of rows associated to (at least) one GroupBy value does not match between the 2 tables.<br/>
 In such case, the standard output would be similar to:

 ```